domagojk/scalable-arhitecture/README.md

 ### Observables
 Since this should be a modular application, we need a way to communicate between these modules.
-For this task I chose Rx Observable streams.
+For this task, I chose Rx Observable streams.

 ### Flexible view
-For application views, I will mostly use React but this should not be a requirement.
+For application views, I will mostly use React, but this should not be a requirement.
 If someone wants to create a module using a different technology, he should be able to do it.
-Application view must not determine the project arhitecture!
+Application view must not determine the project architecture!

 ## Contributing
 In case you don't agree with my choices and solutions, please share your opinion by opening a new issue.

 If you wish to present a solution of your own, you can also send a PR.

-## Scalability index
+## Scalability Index
 Before presenting my solution, I what to make clear I mean by good scalable design.

 In short, the application should be created as a set of components,